 How to apply for a Parent PLUS loan in 6 steps

-Applying for a Parent PLUS loan can be a confusing process.
-But by following the steps below for your Parent PLUS application, you’ll have a clear path for obtaining the parent student loans you need.
+By following the steps we list below for your parent PLUS application, you’ll have a clear path for obtaining a parent student loan.

 1. Fill out a FAFSA and review your student aid award